-An electronic copy of the School's Alcohol and Drug policy is distributed to all new employees at the start of employment.
-The policy is available to all current employees online at https://www.juilliard.edu/sites/default/files/juilliard_alcohol_and_drug_policy.pdf.
+An electronic copy of the School's Alcohol and Drug Policy is distributed to all new employees at the start of employment.
+The policy is available to all current employees online here.
 An electronic copy of the School's Alcohol and Drug policy will be emailed annually to all staff and faculty and distributed to new employees beginning in 2019.
 Each student registered in a degree program during an academic year receives a copy of the policy in the Student Handbook.
 The Vice President of Enrollment Management and Student Development oversees the biennial review of the Alcohol and Drug policy to determine its effectiveness and to implement any necessary changes.